-A student may be deregistered from the programme enrolled before the time specified in the above conditions (ii) or (iii) if his academic performance is poor to the extent that the Board of Examiners deems that his chance of attaining a GPA of 2.0 at the end of the programme is slim or impossible.
+A student may be deregistered from the programme enrolled before the time frame specified in the above conditions (ii) or (iii) if his academic performance is poor to the extent that the Board of Examiners considers that there is not much of a chance for him to attain a GPA of 2.0 at the end of the programme.

-In the event that there are good reasons, the Board of Examiners has the discretion to recommend that students who fall into categories as stated in the above conditions (ii) or (iii) be allowed to stay on the programme and these recommendations should be presented to the relevant Faculty/School Board for final decision.
+Where there are good reasons, the Board of Examiners has the discretion to recommend allowing students who fall into categories as stated in the above conditions (ii) or (iii) to stay on the programme, and these recommendations should be presented to the relevant Faculty/School Board for final decision.